-You may contact the Student Life Desk in Doyle Hall during hours of operation via phone at 410-532-
+You may contact the Student Life Desk in Doyle Hall during hours of operation via phone at 410-532-5725 or by email at slicdesk@ndm.edu.
+The Doyle SLIC desk is located in the 1st floor main lobby of Doyle Hall.

-5725 or by email at slicdesk@ndm.edu.
 Hours are subject to change